 In the 1970s, when I attended college, existentialism was still influential, but angst over human meaninglessness had already become something of a joke, one that comedian Woody Allen, in particular, capitalized on.
 There were many aspects of existentialism that resonated with me, but as a whole it didn’t jibe with how I experienced the world.
 I didn’t feel alienated, and though there was much about life that I found absurd, I didn’t feel my life was meaningless.
 By then, I was already something of a Pantheist; I saw Nature as my creator and felt deeply a part of it.
 If God was dead, Nature was still very much alive, capable all on its own of bringing forth this intricate world and beings like you and me.

 It was not, let me add, that I felt then or feel now that our life has any particular purpose.
-I felt, however, that just to be was enough.
+I felt, however, that just to be is enough.
 One could certainly want more from the universe than mere existence, but I couldn’t see how in any way we deserved more; the “more” was our responsibility.
-Further, if “God was dead,” it meant that the universe asked no more us than that we be alive for our brief period; in comparison to the Christian notion of judgement, I found this liberating rather than something to bemoan.
+Further, if “God was dead,” it meant that the universe asked no more of us than that we be alive for our brief period; in comparison to the Christian notion of judgement, I found this liberating rather than something to bemoan.

 * * * * * * *